 - Pumpkin-themed decor: If you have any pumpkins lying around the house, try painting them a light color, then using sharpie to write quotes about fall, things that the family is thankful for, or favorite moments in fall.
 Use this pin from Good Housekeeping for inspiration.
 For a simple paper craft that produces lovely pumpkin shapes from strips of colored paper, follow these directions and gorgeous pictures on Meaningful Mama.
 Supplies: pumpkin, light-colored paint, paintbrushes, sharpie; strips of colored paper, scissors, tape.

 - Table toppings: For effortless table toppings, combine objects from nature like acorns or pinecones with a single flower or a candle in a vase or bowl.
 Or take items you have lying around the kitchen, such as popcorn kernels, split peas, or cinnamon sticks, and pour them in layers into vases or around candles.
-Inspiration: easy fall centerpieces from Country Living, these cinnamon candles from the Budget Decorator, this gorgeous flower and acorn arrangement (and other arrangements) from the Glamorous Housewife, or this fun vase of popcorn and peas from Woo Home
+Inspiration: easy fall centerpieces from Country Living and this fun vase of popcorn and peas from Woo Home.

 - Nature Walk Leaf Faces: Go on a nature walk and collect fallen objects.
 Grab glossy acorns, glinting leaves, prickly pine needles, or anything else that catches your eye.
 Then, arrange your items in faces: use the acorns for eyes and the pine needles for hair, for example.
 If you’d like, make the leaves into dresses for magical woodland creatures.
 Be sure to name your nature creations!
-Inspiration: Making a Leaf Face on TeachWithMe.com and this cute post on fall activities from Learning in Spain.
+Inspiration: Making a Leaf Face on TeachWithMe.com.

 - Kindness Postcards: This activity is related to harvest as a time to give thanks and give back to others.
 Take the leaves you collected on your nature walk and glue them to cards or bookmarks.
 Then, write notes of appreciation or thanks, or write short haikus or poems for other people on the back of the bookmark or card.
 Create something to give to someone else during this time of celebration and giving thanks.
 Inspiration: Kindness Postcards on Growing Book by Book.